Test if your Mobile App has any security flaws and fixes it before it damages your business reputation.

 Android/iOS App Vulnerability Scanner

 It is based on open-source like Androguard, Radare2.
-It would be good to scan your mobile application in FREE with Ostorlab.
+It would be good to scan your mobile application for FREE with Ostorlab.

 Find the security loophole in your mobile app with Appvigil and get in-depth vulnerability report in minutes.